(full-time equivalent), non-exempt Position

 Responsible for teaching children within the Child Development Center, maintaining the overall health, safety, and growth in the center while reflecting the Jeremiah mission, encompassing the values, vision, and purpose of the program.
 Responsibilities include: developing the intellectual, emotional and physical growth of children; ensuring the physical and emotional safety of the center; maintaining records; and collaborating with parents and cross-team members to ensure the growth of children.
 The Float position will require working in various classrooms ranging from infants to four-year-olds based on the needs of the Child Development Center.

 Create and maintain a classroom environment that stimulates and is conducive to learning.

-Maintain accurate and complete files for children as required by DHS (emergency cards, field trip and conference forms, attendance, CACFP, accident/incident reports, etc.).
+Work with Lead Teacher to maintain accurate and complete files for children as required by DHS (emergency cards, field trip, and conference forms, attendance, CACFP, accident/incident reports, etc.).

 Maintain order within the classroom, storage areas, changing room, indoor and outdoor play areas, so they are attractive, sanitary, orderly, and in compliance with governing bodies.

-Manage classroom supplies and materials and report needs to CDC Manager/Director.
+Work with Lead Teacher to manage classroom supplies and materials and report needs to the CDC Director.

 Understand State Licensing requirements to operate and maintain a childcare program.